A Day in the Bay

 It’s day three of your five-day cruise on the Pelagian dive yacht, and you’re looking forward to a type of diving you’ve read about, but not yet experienced.
 This trip began with a stay at Wakatobi dive resort, where you logged more than two-dozen dives on some amazing reefs and walls.
 By the end of the week, you could have flown home happy, but instead you opted for a second helping and added a cruise on Pelagian to expand your horizons and experience Wakatobi’s more distant islands and reefs.
 Follow along for a taste of this Pelagian experience, and enjoy the cruise!

 The past two days were spent at Wangi Wangi and Buton Island.
-You particularly enjoyed the diving at Escape, hovering amongst the site’s moving walls of triggerfish and orange anthias.
+You particularly enjoyed the diving at Terrace Garden, hovering amongst the site’s moving walls of triggerfish and orange anthias.

-Last night, the Pelagian cruised into Pasar Wajo Bay.
+Last night, the Pelagian cruised into Pasar Wajo Bay on the east side of Buton Island.
 The sheltered coastal regions of this body of water are not noted for its reefs, but that’s OK.
 You’ve come here to experience muck diving, and from what you’ve been told and read, it’s not about big vistas and dramatic terrain, it’s all about looking close and moving slow.

 Back aboard the Pelagian, you enjoy a warm shower and a fresh towel, followed by a savory breakfast.
 The chefs are already tempting you with comments about what is to come for lunch.
 Before the mid-morning dive, your guide provides you with a muck stick.
 You’ve seen photographers use these to position themselves close to the bottom, but your guide says it’s a great accessory for anyone diving a relatively soft-bottomed site.
 Using the muck stick allows you to get closer to marine life without banging into the bottom or missing out on a view of one of the cool creatures that lie hidden in the “muck.”